drylikov/Irssi_questions/readme.md

 # Irssi questions.

-A filter stream to pull out the questions from an irssi log file
+A filter stream to pull out the questions from an irssi log file.

 ## usage